jgreywolf/runiq/docs/guide/sequence-diagrams.md

   message from: "Client" to: "Gateway" label: "Request" type: sync activate: true

-  par {
-    message from: "Gateway" to: "Service A" label: "Fetch data" type: async message from: "Service A" to: "Gateway" label: "Data A" type: return }
-  and {
-    message from: "Gateway" to: "Service B" label: "Fetch data" type: async message from: "Service B" to: "Gateway" label: "Data B" type: return }
-  and {
+  fragment par "Concurrent API Calls" from: 1 to: 6

-    message from: "Gateway" to: "Service C" label: "Fetch data" type: async message from: "Service C" to: "Gateway" label: "Data C" type: return }
+  message from: "Gateway" to: "Service A" label: "Fetch data" type: async message from: "Service A" to: "Gateway" label: "Data A" type: return message from: "Gateway" to: "Service B" label: "Fetch data" type: async message from: "Service B" to: "Gateway" label: "Data B" type: return message from: "Gateway" to: "Service C" label: "Fetch data" type: async message from: "Service C" to: "Gateway" label: "Data C" type: return

-  message from: "Gateway" to: "Client" label: "Combined result" type: return deactivate: true }
+  message from: "Gateway" to: "Client" label: "Combined result" type: return activate: false }
 ```